Maya and Early

 Days and weeks passed.
 Maya and Early were getting closer.
 Besides their morning routines, they sometimes met in the afternoon or at the weekend.
 They took a walk then enjoyed the sunset near the Bosphorus.
 Or, they had a picnic at the park.
 Sometimes, Maya’s friends and colleagues would join them.

 Maya loved to spoil Early.
 She would make some special food for Early or bought him some special dog food.
 She even took Early to a grooming salon.
-Engin Bey, the manager of their favourite café, would add another slice of chicken into Early’s sandwich and another leaf of lettuce or tomatoes into Maya’s sandwich.
+Engin Bey, the manager of their favourite café, would add another slice of chicken into Early’s sandwich and another leaf of lettuce or another tomato into Maya’s sandwich.
 When Maya gave the question look, Engin Bey simply said that vegetables are good for Maya’s skin health.
-Speechlessly Maya proceeded and enjoyed her healthier sandwich meanwhile the lucky Early vigorously ate his, as he knew that there was a little extra gift.
+Speechlessly Maya proceeded and enjoyed her healthier sandwich.
+Meanwhile, the lucky Early vigorously ate his, as he knew that there was a little extra gift.

 “I still say you have nothing in common…,” said Cansu again.